johnsengendo/Estimator_eventBasedDTsync/README.md

-# Event-Triggered Synchronisation for Cellular Digital Twins
+# Event-Triggered Synchronization for Cellular Digital Twins

 **When is it worth running a model on the digital twin, and when is it better to just hold the last value?**